Samsung/tizen-docs/docs/application/tizen-studio-0/index.md

 - Profiling tool

-  The Tizen Studio provides profiling assistance for application optimization.
+  Tizen Studio provides profiling assistance for application optimization.
 By using the Dynamic Analyzer, the status of the device, such as its processor usage, memory usage, and UI events, can be measured and analyzed to help you optimize your Tizen application.

   **Figure: Dynamic Analyzer**